Reimagining water futures: exploring culture and the communication of water stewardship science

 Wendy Barnaby specialises in radio and writing, mainly in the areas of science and medicine, and has, in the last few years, taken a particular interest in questions relating to water.
 Her writing has appeared in many outlets and magazines such as Nature and New Scientist.
 Wendy teaches students of science journalism to write, train scientists to talk to the media, and sits on various panels more or less related to journalism.
 She was Editor of People & Science, the magazine published by the British Science Association, from 2001 to 2014.

 Reimagining water futures: exploring culture and the communication of water stewardship is a collaboration between the Department of Geography at King's College London, environmental artist Ruth Macdougall, and science writer Wendy Barnaby.
-The collaboration was brokered by the Cultural Institute, King's College London.
+It was supported by the university's Culture team.

 This project is part of the King's Early Career Researchers scheme.
-Dr Naho Mirumachi has been mentored by Dr Ruth Craggs, the Cultural Institute’s Knowledge Exchange Associate for the Faculty of Social Science & Public Policy.
+Dr Naho Mirumachi has been mentored by Dr Ruth Craggs, Knowledge Exchange Associate for the Faculty of Social Science & Public Policy.